unionai/unionai-docs/source/integrations/enabling-azure-resources/enabling-azure-container-registry.md

 ## Enable access to ACR in a different subscription within the same Azure Tenant

-Union data plane resources will require permissions to pull images from you ACR instance.
+Union data plane resources will require permissions to pull images from your container registry.

 ### Allow Union to manage permissions

-The simplest, most flexible approach is to provide Union the ability to add roles assignments against the ACR instance.
+The simplest, most flexible approach is to provide Union the ability to add roles assignments against the container registry.
+[Create a role assignment](https://learn.microsoft.com/en-us/azure/role-based-access-control/role-assignments-portal) to allow Union to assign roles to the container registry.
+These permissions should be scoped to the target container registry.
+Follow these steps to set up the required access:

-Your Azure account should have a Union Entra app that was created during your data plane setup.
-To this app, you need to either assign the Azure-provided role `User Access Administrator` or a custom-created role.
-If you choose to use a custom role, it must be scoped to the ACR instance, with the following permissions:
+1. Navigate to the Azure portal and locate the target VNet.
+2. In the VNet's access control (IAM) section, create a new role assignment.
+3. For the 'Assigned to' field, select the Union application's service principal.
+4. For the 'Role' field, you have two options:
+   a.
+Simplest approach: Assign the built-in Azure role 'User Access Administrator'.
+   b.
+Advanced approach: Create a custom role with the following specific permissions:
       * `Microsoft.Authorization/roleAssignments/write`
       * `Microsoft.Authorization/roleAssignments/delete`
       * `Microsoft.Authorization/roleAssignments/read`
       * `Microsoft.Authorization/roleDefinitions/read`

-With either approach, [creating a role assignment](https://learn.microsoft.com/en-us/azure/role-based-access-control/role-assignments-portal) `scope`d to the ACR instance and granted to the union app.

-Provide union the resource ID of the ACR instance.
+5. Ensure the 'Scope' is set to the target container registry.
+6. Complete the role assignment process.
+7. Provide the container registry [resource ID](https://learn.microsoft.com/en-us/dotnet/api/microsoft.azure.management.storage.models.resource.id) to Union support.

 ### Manage permissions directly

 Managing permissions directly is required if it is not desirable to grant role assigning permissions to Union.

-Retrieve the underlying kubelet principal ID from Union.
-[Create a role assignment]((https://learn.microsoft.com/en-us/azure/role-based-access-control/role-assignments-portal)) assigning the `AcrPull` role to the provided principal ID.
+[Create a role assignment]((https://learn.microsoft.com/en-us/azure/role-based-access-control/role-assignments-portal)) assigning the `AcrPull` role to the underlying AKS cluster kubelet service principal ID.
+The service principal ID can be provided by Union support.

 Note, this process needs to be repeated every time the underlying Kubernetes cluster is changed or a new cluster is added.